 5. Dongdaemun Shopping Malls

-If you want to know where to get the trendiest clothes, here is your answer.
+If you want to know where to get the trendiest Seoul clothes, here is your answer.
 Not only is Dongdaemun one of the hottest tourist spots, it is also popular among local Koreans.
 Some of the well-known shopping malls include APM, Good Morning City and Doota.

 These malls have at least 10 stories for you to shop till you drop!

-Each stories is classified according to the type of clothes that they sell.
+Each storey is classified according to the type of clothes that they sell.
 For example, ladies wear is usually available from 1st to 3rd stories and the men’s clothes goes from 5th and 6th stories and so on.
 Some of the shopping malls also sell Hanbok (Korean traditional costume) on the upper stories.

 Pro tip: You can actually haggle the price with the shop owners even if you do not speak Korean!
 Body language tends to do the trick.